 TRS Cable for Guitar

-TRS type lead works in a guitar thought it is pointless.
+TRS type lead works in a guitar though it is pointless.
 The output for a guitar is an unbalanced mono signal.

 TRS y Cable

-TRS Y cable is useful when there is a single signal to go to two different places.
+TRS Y cable is proper when there is a single signal to go to two different places.

 Right angle TRS Cable

 Right angle TRS cable allows easy accessibility of the jack with little clearance.